divvungiellatekno/course-HU-2022/slidev/slides.md

 > — Despite being aware of this, we have experienced it **twice**!

-The best solution is to ensure that everythig is **open source**.
+The best solution is to ensure that everything is **open source**.
 All resources and tools in the GiellaLT infra are open source, unless forced to by software we integrate with (MS Office is one such case).
 Also, some language communities do not want their language to be openly accessible, due to a history of being colonialised, oppressed and their language becoming stigmatised.
-In such cases we of course accept their decission.
+In such cases we of course follow their decision.

 ![Open Source](/opensourceimages.jpg)

 ---

-## Reuse and multiuse
+## Reuse and multi-use

 Because of the costs of language technology projects, it is important to build your infra and resources with reuse in mind, and also plan them so that everything is prepared for multiple usage scenarios.

 E.g. in the GiellaLT infrastructure, we have standardised conventions that makes it easy to build both normative and descriptive tools from the same codebase.

-* **normative:** tools that adhere strictly to an agreed-upon norm for writing, and try to correct text so that deviations are brought in line with the norm, like spelling checkers and grammar checkers.
+* **normative:** tools that adhere strictly to an agreed-upon norm for writing, and try to correct text so that deviations are brought in line with the norm: spelling checkers and grammar checkers.
-* **descriptive:** tools that try to process all texts in a language, irrespective of the normative properties of the text
+* **descriptive:** tools that try to process all texts in a language, including erroneous and non-standard texts

 ---